It’s nearly time…

 Do I need to come both days?
 We recommend that to get the most from the course you should try to attend both sessions each week.

 Do I need to pre-register?
-No, you can just turn up.
+Yes email :[email protected]

 What should I wear?
 The 2 most important pieces of kit for any (female) runner are a pair of running shoes and a well-fitting, supportive sports bra.
 For your first few sessions, any pair of trainers that you have should be OK but, as you progress, you will need to consider buying a pair of properly fitted running shoes.
-Erika will be able to give you advice about this.
+Advice will be given when you start the course.
 Other than that, wear comfortable sports clothing, e.g. leggings or jogging bottoms and a t-shirt.
-As we get further in to Autumn is it may get a bit chilly and wet so you’ll want to layer up with a long sleeve top and/or a lightweight jacket.
+As we get further into Autumn it may get a bit chilly and wet so you’ll want to layer up with a long sleeve top and/or a lightweight jacket.
 You may finish the session with it tied around your waist but it’s better to have a warmer layer with you, just in case.

 Do I need to carry water?
 This depends on the individual.
 Some people feel they need to re-hydrate during exercise, others wait until they’ve finished.
 During cooler months, most people find that they don’t need to carry water if running for an hour or less.
 This may be different in very hot weather.
 If you feel that you’ll need it, bring water with you for the first few sessions; you’ll soon figure out what works for you.